 - Soil pH: 6.0–7.2

 Allow your plant's soil to dry out completely between waterings.
 A spider plant's fleshy, white roots hold a lot of water to allow the plant to survive during dry periods, but this becomes a liability if you're watering too heavily.

 Your plant's care needs may change with the seasons depending on the climate in your region.
 During the summer growing season, it may be thirstier than in the winter, so monitor the soil and adjust accordingly to ensure the top 2 inches of soil feel moist.
 When humidity is lower in the winter months, consider misting your plant occasionally to keep it happy.
 This species can survive in low humidity, but it grows best at higher levels.

 Best Growing Conditions for Spider Plants

-If your plant’s leaves are looking pale and droopy and you haven't watered it in a while, give it a deep, thorough drink.
-If the leaves are turning brown or black and you've been keeping the soil moist, the plant may be rotting due to overwatering.
+Since they love humidity, consider growing your plant in the bathroom.
+If its leaves are looking pale and droopy and you haven't watered it in a while, give it a deep, thorough drink.
+If the leaves are turning brown or black and you've been keeping the soil moist, the roots may be rotting due to overwatering.

 How to Propagate Spider Plants

 Once you get your first spider plant, it won't be long before it begins to produce plenty of offsets that can be grown as new plants or given away as gifts.
 With the proper care and conditions, a mature, healthy spider plant will send out several runners with spiderettes each year.
 Here's how to propagate your plant: